Authors & Events

 The Booker Prize-winning author of Possession presents a stunning, contemporary story set against the clashing politics, passionate ideals, and shifting sexual roles of the early 1960s.
 In Byatt’s vision, the presiding genius of the day seems to be a blend of the Marquis de Sade and The Hobbit.
 Peopled with weird and colorful characters, charted with brilliant, imaginative sympathy, Babel Tower is as comic as it is threatening and bizarre.

-A. S. Byatt is the author of numerous novels, including The Children’s Book, The Biographer’s Tale, and Possession, which was awarded the Booker Prize.
-She has also written two novellas, published together as Angels & Insects, five collections of short stories, and several works of nonfiction.
-Byatt… More about A. S. Byatt
+A. S. BYATT is the author of numerous novels, including The Children’s Book, The Biographer’s Tale, and Possession, which was awarded the Booker Prize.
+She has also written two novellas, published together as Angels & Insects, five collections of short stories,… More about A. S. Byatt

 Visit other sites in the Penguin Random House Network